-Instant Pot Chicken Adobo Filipino tastes like it’s complicated to make but it isn’t.
-So much wonderful flavor comes from the simple marinade.
+Instant Pot Chicken Adobo Filipino has a rich and tangy flavor and tastes like it's complicated to make, but it isn't!
+It combines succulent chicken pieces with a marinade of vinegar, soy sauce, garlic, and spices.
 Tender dark meat chicken makes this pressure cooker Chicken Adobo melt in your mouth and delicious!

-One thing I learned about Chicken Adobo is that nobody makes it the same way!
+One thing I've learned about Chicken Adobo is that nobody makes it the same way!
 Not even in the same family!
-It’s such a versatile dish.
-One of the ingredients my coworker friends agreed on, you must use dark meat chicken.
-Mostly thighs, but a couple of the girls liked to mix it up and throw in a few legs, which is what I like doing, too.
+It's such a versatile dish.
+One of the ingredients most people agree on, you must use dark meat chicken, mostly drumsticks and thighs.

 Two other ingredients must be in Chicken Adobo, besides the dark meat: soy sauce and vinegar.
-After that there were a few disagreements as to what else goes in, so to keep the peace we’ll just agree to disagree (I try to never get in the middle of family disagreements, even when somewhat jovial!).
+After that there are a few disagreements as to what else goes in, so to keep the peace, we'll just agree that this is an amazing recipe and very versatile!

 Instant Pot Salsa Chicken